-A specific type of footwear know as a boot is not considered a shoe.
-All boots cover the foot and ankle, and most boots extend to near knee height and cover some part of the calf.
-Of coarse some boots extend up over the knee and provide protection up to the hip - hip waders.
+Footwear commonly called boots have a specific purpose and are not considered a shoe.
+All boots extend to cover the ankle as well as the foot, and most boots extend to near knee height and the calf to some degree.
+Of coarse some boots cover some portion of the thigh as well as the knee and provide protection up to the hip - hip waders.
 Hip boots, as these are commonly know, are considered waders in our

 store and can be found in our wader category.
 Quite often the heel of a